 Oklahoma food truck parks offer a myriad of food choices, whether dining with a large group or planning a one-on-one meet-up.
 With some parks constant rotating trucks, guests can pay an afternoon or evening visit on the regular without tiring of the numerous offerings.

-Tucked within the Tulsa Arts District, Guthrie Green host a regular slate of community events centered on food trucks.
-Once a week from May through October, during Food Truck Wednesdays, roaming kitchens including Mangiamo Truck land at this Tulsa park, providing plenty of lunchtime options for all.
+Tucked within the Tulsa Arts District, Guthrie Green hosts a regular slate of community events centered on food trucks.
+Once a week from May through October, during [Food Truck Wednesdays].
+This land at this Tulsa park provides plenty of lunchtime options for all.
 Periodically, local musicians will take the stage at Guthrie Green, entertaining hungry guests while they wait.
 The last Wednesday of every month, new food trucks make their debut for Wild Card Wednesdays, adding to the ever-changing lineup of food trucks available.

 Conveniently located along Main Street in downtown Norman, Recess Taco Park grants families the perfect place to gather year-round.
 This family-friendly hub features covered tables, TV and plenty of lawn games like corn hole, giant Jenga and even a completely free putt putt golf course.
 You can’t go wrong with any of the park’s delicious taco options, so grab everything from tacos al pasto to jackfruit tacos.
 Pair it with homemade chips, queso, salsa and one of their incredible prickly pear margaritas.
 Pets are welcome at this Norman food truck park, and live musicians commonly perform beneath the twinkling lights.